tctien342/needed-tools/README.md

 // Logger need `name` of object that log belongs to
 // Logger(object_name, activated?, config_override?)
 const MainScreenLogger = new Logger('MainScreen');
-// For type of loging:
+// For type of login:
 // i: Info: For some output of function or data's contents
 // w: Warning: Something wrong happen but your app still work as normal
 // b: Bug: Critical error happen and will stop your app